 Is this the light at the end of a very long tunnel?

 The NHS, its staff, managers, and leaders are emerging battled, scared, yet optimistic from the pandemic.
-Tired, weary and for some demonstrating the all too common symptoms of exhaustion, stress, and anxiety - The NHS has rightly received praise and plaudits for its handling of the pandemic and there are many reasons to be proud; The way the NHS has worked as one team, the care and compassion so clearly demonstrated for patients, their families and to each other and the fantastic role out of vaccines.
+Tired, weary and for some demonstrating the all too common symptoms of exhaustion, stress, and anxiety - The NHS has rightly received praise and plaudits for its handling of the pandemic and there are many reasons to be proud; The way the NHS has worked as one team, the care and compassion so clearly demonstrated for patients, their families and to each other and the fantastic roll out of the vaccine.

 NHS staff need some well-earned rest and recuperation